professor-oats/Python/README.md

 When flags set press done to do the magic.

 ## ITHS_Labb2
-Key with password generator + tool for encryption and decryption Added functionalities so that a decryption counter is stored as an json object linked to the filename that limits the numbers of decryptions to be made of an encrypted file.
+Key with password generator + tool for encryption and decryption.
+Added functionalities so that a decryption counter is stored as an json object linked to the filename that limits the numbers of decryptions to be made of an encrypted file.